Bradley Lake

 A short distance from Jackson Hole, both Taggart Lake (6,902 feet) and Bradley Lake (7,022 feet) are also named for 19th century visitors to the area who in this case were members of the Hayden Survey party of 1872.
 Each lake was formed by glaciers flowing from the Teton Range.
 A glacier from Avalanche Canyon filled Taggart Lake and a glacier from Garnet Canyon filled Bradley Lake.
 The hike to each lake is fairly easy, and both have mature forests of lodgepole pine, Engelmann spruce, and alpine fir.
 The lakes also have abundant wildlife and we nearly walked into a large bull moose on our hike.
 This route is easy to moderate in difficulty and is suitable for both day and overnight hikers that visit the park.

-- click to see trail photos from this hike to Bradley Lake: June 22, 1998
+- click for more photos from this hike to Bradley Lake: June 22, 1998

-- click to view a detailed trip report of this backpacking trip near Garnet Canyon: June 22, 1998 (password required)
+- click for a detailed trip report of this backpacking trip near Garnet Canyon: June 22, 1998 (password required)

-- click to view a backpacker log report for this hike in Grand Teton National Park: June 22, 1998
+- click for a Backpacker Log from this hike in Grand Teton National Park: June 22, 1998

-- click to access a guidebook of Yellowstone and Grand Teton National Park which has more details on this area
+- click for a park map of Grand Teton National Park